Movies and TV shows casting across the US - Magnolia State Live

 – Roles:

-– Casting locations: Princeton Junction, New Jersey; New York City, New York; Philadelphia, Pennsylvania
+– Casting locations: New York City, New York; Newark, New Jersey; Summit, New Jersey; Morristown, New Jersey

 – Learn more about the scripted show here